 Diab's main suppliers supply their raw materials as chemicals, except for balsa and a few others.
-There are in total 30-40 unique suppliers, mainly located in Europe for IPN (Interpenetrating Polymer Network) with a few exceptions in Asia for IPN production in Europe.
-About five suppliers are located in Asia to support the IPN production in Zhangjiagang.
+There are in total 30-40 unique suppliers.
+Diab's main suppliers supply their raw materials as chemicals, except for balsa and a few others.
+There are in total 30-40 unique global suppliers, mainly located in Europe and in Asia.
+About 5-10 suppliers are located in Asia to support the production in China.

-PET (Polyethylene Terephthalate) production suppliers are served from Europe and Asia, balsa mainly from South America and PES (Polyether Sulfone) from Europe and USA.
+PET (Polyethylene Terephthalate) production suppliers are provided from Europe and Asia, balsa mainly from South America and PES (Polyethersulfone) from Europe and USA.